Kings Gap Environmental Education Center

 Common Birds Brochure

-The center’s entrance is on Pine Road.
-From Interstate 81, take Exit 37.
-Travel south on Route 233 about 2.3 miles.
-Turn left onto Pine Road and continue 2.2 miles to Kings Gap Road.
-Turn right onto Kings Gap Road.
-Proceed 3.5 miles on the winding, paved road to the top of the mountain.
-In the Mansion Area, follow one-way directional signs.
-Parking is available in several lots adjacent to the education building and the Cameron-Masland Mansion.
+The Cameron-Masland Mansion is 3.5 miles from the center’s entrance.
+Follow the winding, paved road to the top of the mountain.
+In the Mansion Area, bear left to follow the one-way directional signs.
+Parking is available in several lots adjacent to the education building and mansion.

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.